Mishmoready/React.js-Week6/week-06/day-1-git/git-commands-week5.md

 1. In VSC, Buddy creates a branch called “buddy/homepage”
 2. In VSC, Buddy finishes his homepage code, pushes his code to GitHub.
 3. At GitHub, Buddy opens a pull request (you may have to manually open one after the first merge), gathers feedback from team about his code if necessary, and then merges his code to “main” branch via the GitHub interface.
-4. In VSC, Buddy switches back to “buddy/homepage” branch because he wants to continue using the same branch.
+4. In VSC, Buddy switches to “main” branch, and runs git pull (which will include not only his changes but any changes made by his team-mates).
 5. In VSC, Buddy merges the “main” branch into “buddy/homepage”.
+6. In VSC, Buddy switches back to “buddy/homepage” branch because he wants to continue using the same branch.
-6. In VSC, Buddy repeats from step 2 as required
+7. In VSC, Buddy repeats from step 2 as required

 Git Cheat Sheet: https://education.github.com/git-cheat-sheet-education.pdf